Last modified: July 7, 2022, 5:26 p.m.

-This species used to be very common around Dinant and Rochefort (NA) but it has not been seen for a very long time although easy to recognize.
-Probably extinct.
+Before and early 20th century, this species used to be very common around Dinant and Rochefort (NA) but it has not been seen for a very long time although easy to recognize.
+Rediscovered back in 2022 in NA.

 Wingspan 12–13 mm.
 Male: head black, antenna slightly more than twice the lenght of the forewing.
 Female: head ferruginous, antenna slightly longer than forewing.
 Basal half of forewing pale, greenish brassy, just over half of the mid-wing a dark, slightly oblique fascia and beyond this intensively glossy reddish coppery colored.